utah-cs3550-fa25/assignments/study-guide.md

 --------------

-You should be able to define clients, servers, the client-server architecture, requests, and responses.
+You should be able to define clients, servers, the client-server architecture, requests, and responses, and give examples.
 You should be able to define the roles of the back-end and the front-end.

 You should be able to explain the roles of the model, view, controller, and router in a MVC-style web application.
 You should also